 However, if the national income is being derived at 'market cost', the indirect taxes do not need to be deducted from it.
-In this case, the governments need not add their income accruing from indirect taxes to the national income either.
-It means, that the confusion in the case of national income accounting at factor cost is only related with indirect taxes.
+In this case, the government do not have to add their income accruing from indirect taxes to the national income.
+It means, that the confusion in the case of national income accounting at factor cost is only related to indirect taxes.